Summary

 Non-Operative Treatment

-Plantar fibromas are typically treated non-operatively until they become uncomfortable on a regular basis.
+Plantar fibromas are typically treated non-operatively, until they cause discomfort to the patient on a regular basis.
+Non-operative treatment includes:

 Operative Treatment

-Operative treatment involves excising (cutting out) the mass.
+An alternative treatment involves excising (cutting out) the mass.
 This is typically done through an incision in line with the length of the foot.
 The mass is then sent to be examined by the pathologist to confirm the diagnosis.
+Recovery and return to unrestricted activity and shoewear is in the one-to-two-month range.

 Potential complications of surgery

-Wound healing problems: Wound complications are surprisingly common in this type of surgery (3-30+% depending on the size of the mass).
-The larger the mass the greater the likelihood of a wound problem.
-A painful scar is always a possibility with surgery on the sole of the foot although it happens uncommonly.
+- Wound healing problems: Wound complications are surprisingly common in this type of surgery, as the lesions typically involve the overlying epidermis and dermis (3-30+% depending on the size of the mass).
+Patients should be aware that skin grafting may be necessary.
+The larger the mass, the greater the likelihood of a wound problem.
+A painful scar is always a possibility with surgery on the sole of the foot, although it happens uncommonly.

-Infection: 2-5% although it may be higher if a wound problem develops
+- Infection: Usually occurs in 2-5% of cases, although it may be higher if a wound problem develops

-Nerve injury: 2-5% may have injury or irritation to the nerve on the inside of the sole of the foot (medial branch of the plantar nerve)
+- Nerve injury: 2-5% of patients may have injury or irritation to the nerve on the inside of the sole of the foot (medial branch of the plantar nerve).